leockl/tool-ahead-of-time-ts/README.md

 ## Features 🌟

 - Tool calling support for OpenAI and non-OpenAI models available on Langchain's ChatOpenAI library (and by extension, OpenAI and non-OpenAI models available on the base OpenAI's library).
-- This package follows a similar method to LangChain's and LangGraph's `create_react_agent` method for tool calling, so makes it easy for you to read the syntax. 😊
+- This package follows a similar method to LangChain.js's and LangGraph.js's `createReactAgent` method for tool calling, so makes it easy for you to read the syntax. 😊
 - Zero waiting for official support required.
 - More robust than a caffeinated developer at 3 AM. ☕